FireScroll/FireScroll/README.md

 Like other eventually consistent databases, this means that read-after-write is not guaranteed is determined by how quickly the mutation is propagated.
 This use case is acceptable for most KV requirements like serving configurations (DNS records, feature flags, etc.)

-FanoutDB optimizes for low-latency high-throughput reads from all points of presence, with the worst case performance being one network hop in the local cluster to serve the read.
+Firescroll optimizes for low-latency high-throughput reads from all points of presence, with the worst case performance being one network hop in the local cluster to serve the read.

 We are effectively decoupling the local WAL and the compaction to pages as would be found in a traditional DB.